 (xiii) The Transferor shall correct any known misunderstanding as to its separate identity; and

-(xiv) The Transferor shall not merge or consolidate with or into any Person, unless (A) (1) the Transferor is the survivor, or (2) the surviving Person is an Affiliate of Enron that is organized in the United States and the surviving Person shall have assumed the obligations of the Transferor under the Operative Documents to which it is a party and such surviving Person shall have governing organizational documents that are substantially identical to those of the Transferor; and (B) immediately after giving effect to such proposed transaction, no default under this and Auction Agreement or any other Operative Document shall exist or result.
+(xiv) The Transferor shall not merge or consolidate with or into any Person, unless (A) (1) the Transferor is the survivor, or (2) the surviving Person is an Affiliate of Enron that is organized in the United States and the surviving Person shall have assumed the obligations of the Transferor under the Operative Documents to which it is a party and such surviving Person shall have governing organizational documents that are substantially identical to those of the Transferor; and (B) immediately after giving effect to such proposed transaction, no default under this Sale Transfer and Auction Agreement or any other Operative Document shall exist or result.

 (e) Non-Petition Covenant.
 The Transferor agrees that it will not institute against, or join any other Person in instituting against, the Sponsor, Asset LLC, the Transferor or Enron any bankruptcy, reorganization, insolvency, receivership, or other proceeding under any federal or state bankruptcy or similar law.